ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 </ion-list>
 ```

 This looks nice on an iPhone form factor, but try some others.
 Try an iPad Pro, for example.
-Or just close the devtools and look at it as a web page with desktop resolution.
+Toggle device emulation off in the devtools and look at it as a web page with desktop resolution.
 In both of those cases, the cards just look "big."
 Clearly a more responsive design is called for.

-Close the devtools for now.
+Leave device emulation off in the devtools.
 Let's just worry about the desktop sized layout for now.

 ### The Components List